 Jenifer LeCompte,M.A., Manager of Adaptive Services, providing accommodations to students with documented disabilities.
 Born and raised in Levittown, Pennsylvania, Jenifer has lived in Naples, Florida for the last 10 years.
 She graduated from Kutztown University with a Bachelor’s Degree in Elementary Education and Special Education, and then earned a Master’s Degree in Education Administration from Gwynedd Mercy University.
 Jenifer spent over 20 years in Special Education classrooms in Pennsylvania and Florida.
 She now feels blessed to come to Ave Maria and works to level the playing field so that every student has an equal opportunity to succeed academically.

-Maria Padron is the newest member of our Student Support Services team.
-Born in Argentina, Ms. Padron immigrated as a small child to the United States with her parents, settling first in Wisconsin, then North Dakota, and finally in the town of Ave Maria, Florida where she has lived for the last ten years.
-Ms. Padron graduated from Ave Maria University’s honors program, magna cum laude,as a psychology major with minors in theology and catechetics.
+Maria Padron, Academic Advisor, was born in Argentina, and immigrated as a small child to the United States with her parents, settling first in Wisconsin, then North Dakota, and finally in the town of Ave Maria where she has lived for the last ten years.
+Ms. Padron graduated from Ave Maria University’s honors program, magna cum laude,as a Psychology major with minors in Theology and Catechetics.
 “Mia,” as she is known to family and friends, further distinguished herself at AMU as a Mother Teresa scholar, studying the spirituality of “the Saint of Calcutta,” and serving as a tutor to nearby disadvantaged children.
 At present, Ms. Padron leads a youth group at a local parish.
 With her engaging demeanor and record of academic success, Ms. Padron is well prepared and enthusiastic about guiding students through the varied challenges that await students at Ave Maria University.